 The Yamaha World Technician Grand Prix is one of our activities to deliver even greater customer satisfaction by enhancing the technical abilities used in daily work by service staff who have been trained at the YTA.
-The top finishers at regional preliminary rounds gather at our headquarters once every two years to compete in a contest to determine the world champions in the areas of "high level of technical skills," "easy-to-understand explanations," and "Kando response."
+The top finishers at regional preliminary rounds gather at our headquarters to compete in a contest to determine the world champions from the perspectives of "high level of technical skills," "easy-to-understand explanations," and "Kando response."
 Service staff from around the world participate in this competition, and their motivation to be a top finisher is reflected in their daily service activities.

+News Release

-- > News Release - > Details of the Yamaha World Technician Grand Prix
+Details of the Yamaha World Technician Grand Prix